 The Arc of the Piedmont was founded in 1954 when a group of parents and friends of people with intellectual and developmental disabilities came together, recognizing that school and community inclusion would not happen without their advocacy and support.
 We are still just as diligent today to ensure access to the full range of human and civil rights for all people with disabilities.

-We continue to carry out the mission and vision of people with intellectual and developmental disabilities and their families.
+We continue to carry out our mission and vision for people with developmental disabilities and their families.

 The Power of Parents

 In 1954, a small group of parents and other concerned individuals came together to act as voices for change.
 At the time, little was known about intellectual and developmental disabilities or its causes.
 There were virtually no programs and activities in communities to assist in the development and care of children and adults with intellectual disabilities or to support families.

 It was common at that time for doctors to tell parents that the best place for their child was in an institution.
 Emboldened by their collective desire to raise their children in the home and their stubborn refusal to accept that institutionalization was the only option, The Arc’s founders fought even harder.

 Like every parent of any child, they wanted more for their children.
 They wanted their children to lead fulfilling lives out in the community and not be shuttered away in dark institutions.
 It was in that spirit that The Arc was born.